Elastic turbulence in highly entangled polymers and wormlike micelles

 A 1D state with a flat interface between shear bands is known to suffer an interfacial instability~\cite{Fielding, Wilson_and_Fielding}.
 In a state with just two bands, this leads to undulations along the banding interface~\cite{Fielding2006}.
 When multiple bands are present (Fig.~5 of Ref.~\cite{Fielding2006}), it leads to a state suggestive of low dimensional chaos.
 These states reported in Ref.~\cite{Fielding2006} resemble our type B states in Fig.~\ref{flow_curve}b (iv-vi).
 Plausibly, the 2D constitutive instability of an initial state of homogeneous $\pcf$ reported here takes a system directly to the states obtained via the 2D interfacial instability of an initially 1D shear banded state in Ref.~\cite{Fielding}.
 No counterpart of our type A states showing broadband turbulence was obtained in Ref.~\cite{Fielding2006}.

-So far, we have demonstrated ET in the flow geometry of $\pcf$, within the JS model, and with a non-monotonic constitutive curve.
-We show finally that ET arises robustly across different flow geometries ($\pcf$ vs. $\ppf$), constitutive models (JS vs. RP) and shapes of constitutive curve (non-monotonic vs. monotonic).
-For example, Fig.~\ref{flow_curve}c shows ET in the RP model at parameter values for which the constitutive curve is monotonic.
+So far, we have demonstrated ET across a range of $W$ in the flow geometry of $\pcf$, within the JS model, and with a non-monotonic constitutive curve.
+We finally find that ET arises robustly across different material parameters (changing $\delta, \varepsilon$), flow geometries ($\pcf$ vs. $\ppf$), constitutive models (JS vs. RP) and shapes of constitutive curve (non-monotonic vs. monotonic).
+For example, the ET seen in Fig.~\ref{flow_curve}b (i) at $\varepsilon=10^{-3}$, $\delta=10^{-2}$ is also sustained when $\delta$ is reduced to $\delta=2\times10^{-3}$ or increased to $\delta=2\times10^{-2}$ (although not when $\delta=3\times 10^{-2}$).
+ET is also found if $\varepsilon$ is increased or decreased by a factor of $5$; the bands grow narrower and more fill the domain as $\varepsilon$ falls (not shown).
+Fig.~\ref{flow_curve}c shows ET in the RP model at parameter values for which the constitutive curve is monotonic.
 Importantly, this shows that ET can arise in concentrated polymeric fluids that are shear thinning but not susceptible to (1D) shear banding.
-We also found ET in $\ppf$, for which the base state stress $T_{xy}$ is heterogeneous, with the turbulent region close to the channel walls: for $G=-1, a=0.5, \delta=10^{-2}, \varepsilon=10^{-3}$ in the JS model (not shown) and in Fig.~\ref{flow_curve}d for the RP model.
+We also found ET in $\ppf$, for which the base state stress $T_{xy}$ is heterogeneous, with the turbulent region close to the channel walls: for $G=-1, a=0.5, \delta=10^{-2}, \varepsilon=10^{-3}$ in the JS model (not shown) and in Fig.~\ref{flow_curve}d for the RP model. {Lastly, all ET identified here is 2D, although it no doubt also exists in 3D where simulations at the resolutions needed are currently intractable.}

-\paragraph{Discussion.---}
+\paragraph{Discussion---}

 In this Letter, we have identified that two widely used constitutive models of concentrated polymeric fluids are susceptible to the 2D instability found for shear thinning fluids in \cite{grillet2002stability}.
 We have further shown that this triggers 2D ET.
 This is the first numerical demonstration of ET in concentrated polymeric fluids, and it is robust to change in model (JS and RP) and geometry (pCf and pPf).
 Importantly, ET arises for both monotonic shear thinning and non-monotonic shear banding constitutive curves.
 In the latter, 2D instability occurs on the high shear branch of both JS and RP models considered, as well as the low shear branch in the RP model.